HealthUnlocked/Jobs/DataScientist.md

 ## About You

-You know the seven bridges of Königsberg isn't the name of a craft beer, the local clustering coefficient of a node and the difference between percolation and bond percolation in graphs.
+You know the seven bridges of Königsberg isn't the name of a craft beer, the difference between percolation and bond percolation in graphs and currying data takes place outside the kitchen.

 You’re: